Yurt Luck: Me and the Coyotes!

 My camping debut at Blue Oak Ranch Reserve was less “survival expert” and more “graduate student accidentally role-playing wilderness.”
 From a distance, the yurt looked peaceful, almost spiritual—like the kind of place where people go to reconnect with nature.
 Indeed, it was for me, at least.
 Up close, I realized nature reconnects with you whether you consent or not: dust on your shoes, dry grass in your socks, and the constant possibility of discovering a bug where no bug should be.

 Camping taught me important lessons: first, silence in nature is never actually silent.
 Second, a yurt is just a tent with ambition.
 Third, when night falls, every tiny sound becomes a full psychological thriller, just like the midnight blood-chilling yelping of the coyote clan just behind my yurt, toward the tree line.
-I realize that the coyotes are camped just around the corner, far enough away but close enough to let me know they’re there.
-They basically avoided me as much as I avoided them.
-I had gone to the treeline sometimes, and I guess that was the informal boundary between the coyotes and me.
+I realize the coyotes are camped just around the corner—far enough away but close enough to let me know they’re there.
+They mostly watched and avoided me, just as I did with them.
+I had gone to the treeline sometimes, which I guess was the informal boundary between the coyotes and me.

 But somewhere between the blazing afternoon sun and staring at the hills wondering if Wi-Fi could ever reach this far, I understood why people camp.
 It forces you into stillness.
 No city noise, no deadlines, no emails—just land, sky, and the realization that human beings are deeply spoiled by indoor plumbing.